With the cost of fuel continuously rising, many visitors to our showroom ask us, “Are window shutters warmer than curtains?

 Compare this to curtains, which need to be blackout and fully closed in order to provide a real difference.

-While curtains do and always will have their place, if you’re looking for true added insulation in your home, enough to make a difference to your monthly heating bills, we suggest you take a look at the array of window shutters we have available here at Diamond Window Shutters.
+If you’re looking for notable additional insulation in your home, enough to have influence on your monthly heating bills, we suggest you look at the window shutters we have available here at Diamond Window Shutters.
 Contact us today on 020 83022447.